lsst/dp1_lsst_io/docs/products/images/difference_image.rst

 """

 The World Coordinate System objects for difference images are not exactly representable as FITS; the FITS headers have an approximation that is good enough only for visualization.
-Transformations with the true WCS are currently only possible using Rubin libraries, and those can be easy to misuse.
+Transformations with the true WCS are currently only possible using LSST Science Pipelines libraries, and those can be easy to misuse.
 See :ref:`products_wcs_known_issues` for more information.

 Tutorials